Mingze28/Cloud-Monitor-Documentation-/README.md

 Here are some of the prerequisites that you need to check before you start

-### 1. Install the monitor agent extension for your Virtual Machines
+#### Install the monitor agent extension for your Virtual Machines

 #### Install the agent manually through Azure portal
 <img src="https://user-images.githubusercontent.com/58519490/124719077-565d0a00-df39-11eb-8882-be2520a01022.png" width="700">

+or

 #### Install the agent through terraform

-### 2. Enable monitoring for your VM
+## Enable monitoring for your VM
 ![image](https://user-images.githubusercontent.com/54704393/124569677-bb046000-de78-11eb-8fef-a29bf7cb8930.png)

 #### Ensure your VMs are sending heartbeat to Azure log